 Patients who need braces typically wear them from one to three years.
 The amount of time required for the braces to work their magic depends on the growth of the patient’s mouth and face, as well as what conditions the braces are correcting for.

-At James T. Hutta Orthodontics, each patient is evaluated holistically and treatment plans are customized to individual needs.
+At Hutta & Price Orthodontics, each patient is evaluated holistically and treatment plans are customized to individual needs.
 The effectiveness of these plans also relies on the patient’s diligence with regard to prescribed instruments such as rubber bands or headgear.

 Furthermore, preventive or early treatment procedures may have a shorter treatment plan.
 Schedule your free consultation today to begin to plan your orthodontic journey to achieve your best and healthiest smile.